 What is the definition of a small business?

-One of the most essential qualities of a small business is its size, as well as the fact that it prioritizes consistent earnings above growth.
+One of the most essential qualities of a small business is its size, as well as the fact that it prioritises consistent earnings above growth.
 This is a firm, corporation, or partnership with a small number of workers and low sales volume, which is sometimes mistaken for a small business.

-Difference Between Startup and Business
+Difference between Startup and Business

-Here are 5 Points of Difference Between Startup and Business Simplified.
+Here are 5 Points of Difference Between Startup and Business simplified:

-1. Difference Between Startup and Business: Innovations
+1. Difference between Startup and Business: Innovations